 - Heat the oven to 350 degrees.

 - Place the walnuts on baking sheet and toast for 5 to 10 minutes until aromatic.
-Immediately remove from oven and baking sheet and onto either a chopping board or food processor bowl.
-Chop, either by hand, or pulse using food processor, until rather fine.
+Immediately remove from oven and baking sheet and transfer to either a chopping board or food processor bowl.
+Chop, either by hand, or pulse using food processor, until fine.
 Set aside.

 - Quarter, peel and core the apples.
 Slice each quarter into thin lengthwise slices.
 Then slice crosswise into small chunks.
 Place in medium-sized bowl and douse with lemon juice.
 Stir to coat.